Texas Police Exams - The Full Study Guide [2024]

 This question does not require calculations.
 Note that 8.1% of 27.3 is definitely less than 27.3 and is expected to be close to 10% of 27.3, which is 2.73.

-• Situational Judgement Tests: Also known as SJTs, these test your behavior in a given scenario a police officer might find themselves in.
-Many police departments give this section a heavier weight in their scoring, since the most important aspect of police work is arguably being able to make the right call in the moment.
+Also known as SJTs, these test your behavior in a given scenario a police officer might encounter.
+Many police departments give this section a heavier weight in their scoring since the most important aspect of police work is arguably being able to make the right call at the moment.

 The NPST has situational judgement test questions.
 Let's try one: